meetkiosk/case_studies/frontend/README.md

 - Simplify or extend the existing code

 Feel free to be creative and show us your preferred way of building frontend applications!

+## Deliverables

+Please send us:
+1. A link to your repository (GitHub, GitLab, etc.)
+2. A README filled in with:
+    - how to run the project
+    -	if you used AI, how you used it
+    - what you would improve next

 ## Structure of S1-6.csv